 World Out of Time

 Musicians Henry Kaiser and David Lindley titled their Malagasy music CD "A World Out of Time."
 The world's fourth-largest island, Madagascar broke off from the super-continent Pangea more than 100 million years ago.
-In isolation from the rest of the world, species proliferated wildly: 8,000 animal species found nowhere else on earth, 80 percent of the world's chameleon species; 5 percent of the world's biodiversity overall.
+In isolation from the rest of the world, species proliferated wildly: 8,000 animal species found nowhere else on earth.

-There are so many places to visit in Madagascar, all utterly unique.
+There are so many places to go, all utterly unique.
 We love the 12-day trip to both rainforest and the island's unique spiny forest.
-But we urge you to consider all the options.
+Take the time to explore....

 After all, it's not every day you travel to another world.